bhofmei/jbplugin-screenshot/README.md

 ##Support for Additional Plugins
 This plugin includes support for the [MethylationPlugin](https://github.com/bhofmei/jbplugin-methylation).
-If the plugin ID* is anything except `MethylationPlugin`, the ID will need to be specified.
+If the plugin ID<sup>1</sup> is anything except `MethylationPlugin`, the ID will need to be specified.

 For jbrowse.conf
 ```